Your future awaits –

 - Pay application fees (see below)

-A non-refundable application fee is charged for processing each application received by WHU:
+After March 15, a non-refundable application fee of EUR 50,00 is charged for processing each application received by WHU.

 We recommend wire transfer as the most efficient payment method: